aws/aws-sdk-js/doc-src/guide/node-configuring.md

 ## Global Configuration (`AWS.config`)

 By default, you can set global configuration by updating the `AWS.config` object with new settings.
 The most common settings are:

-1. `accessKeyId`, `secretAccessKey`, `sessionToken` &mdash; for credential management
+1. `accessKeyId`, `secretAccessKey`, `sessionToken` &mdash; for credential management.
 2. `region` &mdash; to set the region for requests
 3. `sslEnabled` &mdash; whether SSL is enabled or not
 4. `maxRetries` &mdash; to control the number of retries for a request
 5. `logger` &mdash; a logger object to write debug information to.
 Set to `process.stdout` to get logging information about service requests.

 More configuration settings can be found in the
 [API reference documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/frames.html).